JGITSol/fleet_mgmt_django/CurrentStateOfTheProject.md

 ## Current Test Coverage

-The project has improved test coverage from 17% to 56%, with:
+The project has significantly improved test coverage from 17% to 56%, with:
-- Models have excellent coverage (nearly 100%)
+- **Models**: Excellent coverage (nearly 100%) across all apps
-- Views and API functionality have improved significantly but still have gaps
-- Some tests are skipped or failing due to authentication and configuration issues
+- **Views and APIs**: Moderate coverage with ongoing improvements
+- **Authentication**: Complex test setup due to JWT implementation
+- **Total Tests**: 167 tests across all modules
+- **Test Infrastructure**: Comprehensive pytest configuration with coverage reporting

 ## Authentication Issues